 It can be concluded that no bioaccumulation will occur and no generation of additional data is mandatory (ECHA 2017).

 This approach has several shortcomings, which can lead to false negatives.
 There is very little data on chemicals with properties in those ranges.
 Experimental artefacts are known to lead to an underestimation of bioaccumulation for hydrophobic substances (Jonker & Van Der Heijden 2007; Muller & Nendza 2007).
 A study investigating possible cut-offs for bioconcentration concluded that the data allows no conclusion on the cut-offs.
 Further, highly hydrophobic substances with very low aqueous solubilites are difficult to test, and many reduced BCFs can be attributed to shortcomings in the interpretation of experimental results (Muller & Nendza 2007).
 A study investigating field bioaccumulation factors of several brominated flame retardants concluded a positive relationship of BAF with increasing log Kow (range: 5.07-7.8), indicating no reduced uptake (Wu et al. 2011).
-A study on partitioning of neutral organic compounds to membrane lipids did not observe a cutoff neither up to a mebrane-water partitioning coefficient of 7.8 (Endo et al. 2011).
+A study on partitioning of neutral organic compounds to membrane lipids did not observe a cutoff either, up to a mebrane-water partitioning coefficient of 7.8 (Endo et al. 2011).

 Obtaining experimental BCFs for substances with a Kow > 7.8 is not possible at the moment.
 This analytical threshold has been increasing over the past year, and so were the assumed “bioaccumulation cutoffs”.

-Care must be taken when interpreting different endpoints in a weight of evidence approach, which is to our opinion not sufficiently outlined in the guidance.
-If the same analytical challenge, e.g. slow but not missing uptake kinetics for large, highly hydrophobic molecules lead to the same systematic errors in the data.
+Care must be taken when interpreting different endpoints in a weight of evidence approach, which is, in our opinion, not sufficiently outlined in the guidance.
+If the same analytical challenge, e.g. slow, but not missing uptake kinetics for large, highly hydrophobic molecules lead to the same systematic errors in the data.
 Considering different endpoints will not strengthen the hypothesis of a lack of bioaccumulation if both endpoints encounter the same problem of e.g. a slow uptake due to kinetic effects, which will not be observed within the time constraints of the tests.
 Two endpoints, which are potentially biased in the same way, should not be considered as supportive of each other.

 High log Kow – bioaccumulation relationship